35percent/11tystarter/src/posts/aylesbury-regeneration-fails-to-deliver-affordable-and-family-housing.md

 The AAAP 2010 notes that  *'Increasing the proportion of homes suitable for families was a key concern which local residents raised during consultation'* and '*Providing a high proportion of houses will enable more households to have their own front doors which open onto the street and will also help minimise common parts.
 This will increase street level activity and will reduce many of the problems associated with higher density living.
 It also reduces the management costs for residents'* [^4].

-Despite these well-attested virtues the number of houses required in the regeneration stands at 19.7% (by habitable rooms), according to the Strategy, not the 23% given in the AAAP.
+Despite these well-attested virtues the number of houses required in the regeneration is now 19.7% of total dwellings (by habitable rooms), according to t[he Strategy](https://planning.southwark.gov.uk/online-applications/files/0C27DCC26E24963CB2F1DF09827FD7A8/pdf/23_AP_2603-HOUSING_DELIVERY_STRATEGY.-3727685.pdf), not the 23% given in the AAAP 2010.
 This would amount to about 14 three-bed houses, but the Strategy candidly states *'As shown in Figure 5 Development Stage 2A does not provide any ‘Houses’*.

 ![](img/fig_5_housing_delivery_strategy_23ap2603.png "Housing Delivery Stategy showing showing zero houses on Plot 18")